ralfoan/SECODA/README.md

 The software in this container is licensed under a GNU AFFERO GENERAL PUBLIC LICENSE VERSION 3.

-See the Help file, documents or Example.R for information on using the SECODA() algorithm in R.
+See the Help file, documents or "Examples.R" for information on using the SECODA() algorithm in R.

 See the following references for background information on SECODA and the typology of anomalies:
 * Foorthuis, R.M.
 (2017).
 [SECODA: Segmentation- and Combination-Based Detection of Anomalies](https://arxiv.org/abs/2008.06869).
 In: Proceedings of the 4th IEEE International Conference on Data Science and Advanced Analytics (DSAA 2017), Tokyo, Japan.